BAFurtado/MLsimulatesABM/README.md

 5. Test in space of possible parameters the ones with best results (infer from that?)
 # Original database 60.7 GB

-TODO: 2.
-Include other methods
 TODO: 3.
 Transfer code from Bitbucket to GitHub
 TODO: 4.
 Write paper and update READ.ME
+TODO: minimally complete review of literature